bebc/node-feature-discovery/docs/get-started/introduction.md

 - Local (hooks for user-specific features)

-Each feature source is responsible for detecting a set of features which. in turn, are turned into node feature labels.
+Each feature source is responsible for detecting a set of features which. in turn, are turned into node feature labels and annotations.
 Feature labels are prefixed with `feature.node.kubernetes.io/` and also contain the name of the feature source.
 Non-standard user-specific feature labels can be created with the local and custom feature sources.

-An overview of the default feature labels:
+An overview of the default feature labels or annotations:

 ```json
 {